Traffic Stop Etiquette

 So you’re driving down the road, listening to your favorite tunes, and you notice red and blue lights suddenly appear behind you.
 What do you do?
 First, don’t panic.
-While it’s understandable to be nervous, the officer may not be pulling you over; s/he might have received an important call for assistance and needs to get there in an expedited manner.
+While it’s understandable to be nervous, the officer may not be pulling you over; they might have received an important call for assistance and needs to get there in an expedited manner.

 Ideally, when yielding to an emergency vehicle, you’ll want to pull off to the right-hand side of the roadway.
 If it is unsafe to do so, pulling off to the left side of the roadway (i.e. medians or left-turn lanes) is acceptable but should be used as a last resort.
 Pulling off to the left side of the roadway subjects not only the officer, but you, to traffic passing on both sides.
 A good practice is to look for nearby parking lots or side streets, where traffic is traveling slower or is relatively nonexistent.

 So you pull over into the safe area, but the officer didn’t pass.
-He stopped right behind you.
+They stopped right behind you.

 Well once you've come to a complete stop, please shift the vehicle into park.
-Officers will notice if the brake lights keep shining; the officer might think it more likely that you're going to do something foolish, like run.
-Also, it’s a huge safety concern, as the risk of hitting another vehicle or the officer increases.
+Officers will notice if the brake lights keep shining.
+Also, it is a safety concern, as the risk of hitting another vehicle or the officer increases.

-Don’t start reaching for items you think the officer may want to see.
+Do not start reaching for items you think the officer may want to see.
 Sometimes officers ask for only your license and other times they will ask for license, registration, and insurance card.
-It is best to wait until the officer has approached your vehicle and wait on his/her instructions.
+It is best to wait until the officer has approached your vehicle and wait on their instructions.